 Common misunderstandings, challenges, risks and compliance issues

 RTOs frequently ask industry representatives to read and review delivery and assessment plans and their assessment strategies and tools as a primary strategy for industry engagement.
-This is a great method for affirming industry relevant content but RTOs should be aware that most industry representatives do not have a VET background and should not be expected to be able to comment on VET specific requirements e.g. training package requirements, or decipher training and assessment documentation.
+This can be a method for affirming industry relevant content, but RTOs should be aware that most industry representatives do not have a VET background and should not be expected to be able to comment on VET specific requirements e.g. training package requirements, or decipher training and assessment documentation.

 Instead, engagement with industry representatives should be focused on fully understanding the way work is carried out and to what standard.
-This is then used to inform the RTO's delivery and assessment plans and their assessment strategies and tools to ensure they are relevant to the industry, reflect industry practices, are current and in line with legislation etc.
+This is then used to inform the RTO's delivery and assessment plans and their assessment strategies and tools to ensure they are relevant to the industry, reflect industry practices, are current and in line with legislation.

 There is a common assumption that training and assessment staff of an enterprise RTO do not need to engage with the wider industry, and that their day-to-day dealings with a real workplace is sufficient.
 While it seems reasonable to expect that employees should only be trained in the ways of their employer, the qualifications are nationally recognised, so the training and assessment resources need to reflect the range of contexts that may apply nationally.

 Most VET trainers have at some time worked within their industry, but such experience may be limited to certain contexts or involve out-of-date practices.
 The national qualifications they are delivering must reflect current practice over the broad scope of industry.

 Finally, there is a frequently held view that reading industry journals and participating in industry forums provides a sufficient basis for industry engagement on its own.
 These sources are at 'arm's length' and are not an adequate substitute for direct, personal observation and participation in real workplaces.
 They can form one part of your RTO's approach to industry engagement.

 Suggestions for Compliance